 The evolution of data centres to accommodate edge computing

-Halfway through the year, it is becoming increasingly clear that 2019 looks set to be the year of 'the edge' for telecoms and data centre networks, as it makes its way into enterprise IT strategies driven by technological advancement.
+Halfway through the year, it is becoming increasingly clear that 2019 looks set to be the year of 'the edge' for telecoms and data center networks, as it makes its way into enterprise IT strategies driven by technological advancement.